On Min-Max Robust Data-Driven Predictive Control Considering Non-Unique Solutions to Behavioral Representation: Preliminaries

 The relation \eqref{equation: data-based equations noise free} offers a \textit{behavioral data-driven} representation of the LTI system without knowing system matrices $\{A,B,C,D\}$ and paves the way for model-free output prediction.
-If $L_p\ge\ell(A,B,C,D)$ and $L_f\ge1$, the future output $\bar{y}_f=\bar{y}_{[t:t+L_f-1]}$ at time instance $t$ can be uniquely determined by $\bar{y}_f=\bar{Y}_f g$ provided that $g$ solves the following linear equations:
+If $L_p\ge\ell(A,B,C,D)$ and $L_f\ge1$, where $\ell$ is the lag of the system, the future output $\bar{y}_f=\bar{y}_{[t:t+L_f-1]}$ at time instance $t$ can be uniquely determined by $\bar{y}_f=\bar{Y}_f g$ provided that $g$ solves the following linear equations:

 with

 and $\{\bar{Y}_p,\bar{Y}_f,\bar{y}_p\}$ defined similarly \cite{markovsky2008data}.
 Using $\bar{y}_f=\bar{Y}_fg$ and \eqref{equation: calculate g noise free} as the data-driven output predictor, the generic DDPC can be framed as the following optimization problem \cite{coulson2019data}: